Margaret Fuller: Legacy and criticism

 Margaret Fuller was especially known in her time for her personality and, in particular, for being overly self-confident and having a bad temper.
 This personality was the inspiration for the character Hester Prynne in Nathaniel Hawthorne's novel The Scarlet Letter, specifically her radical thinking about "the whole race of womanhood".
 She may also be the basis for the character Zenobia in another of Hawthorne's works, The Blithedale Romance.
 Hawthorne and his then-fiancée Sophia had first met Fuller in October 1839.

 She was also an inspiration to poet Walt Whitman, who believed in her call for the forging of a new national identity and a truly American literature.
-Elizabeth Barrett Browning was also a strong admirer, but believed that Fuller's unconventional views were unappreciated in the United States and, therefore, she was better off dead.
+Elizabeth Barrett Browning was also a strong admirer, but believed that Fuller's unconventional views were unappreciated in the United States and therefore she was better off dead.
 She also said that Fuller's history of the Roman Republic would have been her greatest work: "The work she was preparing upon Italy would probably have been more equal to her faculty than anything previously produced by her pen (her other writings being curiously inferior to the impressions her conversation gave you)".
 An 1860 essay collection, Historical Pictures Retouched, by Caroline Healey Dall, called Fuller's Woman in the Nineteenth Century "doubtless the most brilliant, complete, and scholarly statement ever made on the subject".
 Despite his personal issues with Fuller, the typically harsh literary critic Edgar Allan Poe wrote of the work as "a book which few women in the country could have written, and no woman in the country would have published, with the exception of Miss Fuller", noting its "independence" and "unmitigated radicalism".
-Thoreau also thought highly of the book, suggesting that its strength came in part from Fuller's conversational ability.
-As he called it, it was "rich extempore writing, talking with pen in hand".
+Thoreau also thought highly of the book, suggesting that its strength came in part from Fuller's conversational ability, and called it "rich extempore writing, talking with pen in hand".